 There are many different offers and networks to choose from.
 No affiliate program is ever guaranteed to stay up forever.
 However, there are several things you can look out for and steps you can take to make sure you make the right decision.

 Affiliate marketing – at least the right kind – is based on your ability to build a trustworthy relationship with your audience.
-If you choose an affiliate offer that is lucrative to you and your audience, there is a good chance for success.
+If you choose an affiliate offer that is lucrative for you and your audience, there is a good chance for success.

 Balancing your business interests with those of your audience makes the process of high-quality sourcing affiliate offers more relevant than ever before.